stefaniabergljot/mancala-reiknigreind/README.md

                  0  1  2  3  4  5
                      Player 0
 ```
-where the numbers inside the box indicate seeds
+where the numbers inside the box represent the number of seeds in pits
-and the numbers outside the box indicate the indexes
+and the numbers outside the box indicate the indexes of the pits
-of the array representing the board state.
+in the array represententation.

 ## Groups